crowdsecurity/cs-firewall-bouncer/README.md

 ## Configuration

-To be functional, the `cs-firewall-bouncer` service must be able to comunicate with the local API.
+To be functional, the `cs-firewall-bouncer` service must be able to authenticate with the local API.
 The `install.sh` script will take care of it (it will call `cscli bouncers add` on your behalf).
 If it was not the case, the default configuration file is located under : `/etc/crowdsec/cs-firewall-bouncer/`